Ircama/osm-carto-tutorials/pages/10-kosmtik-ubuntu-setup.md

 A PostGIS database is needed and can be installed locally (suggested) or remotely (might be slow, depending on the network).

 The here described installation procedure drives you to set-up Kosmtik with Ubuntu.
-We consider using Ubuntu 15.4 Vivid or Ubuntu 14.04.3 LTS Trusty (other versions should work).
+We consider using Ubuntu 16.04.1 LTS Xenial, Ubuntu 15.4 Vivid or Ubuntu 14.04.3 LTS Trusty (other versions should work).

 ## Update Ubuntu